usmantahirr/LectureNotes/enterprise_programming_tricks_for_clean_code.md

 > A Work of art is the unique result of a unique temperament

+> A common fallacy is to assume authors of incomprehensible code will somehow be able to express themselves lucidly and clearly in comments - Kevlin Henney

 #### Things to look for

 Look for **FizBuz** problem